 The most typical disclosures via Facebook profiles are of one's age, gender, education, and relationship status [98].
 In the past, if a client asked about a practitioner's background, this could be used as an opportunity to understand the underlying dynamics of the client's interest.
 Ultimately, practitioners must be diligent in managing their images in both the face-to-face and Internet worlds.
-Issues of selfdisclosure and transparency have moved outside the therapeutic encounter and onto the Internet, and online posts, blogs, threads in discussion forums, and mass e-mails will for the most part stay "alive" in the virtual world [54].
+Issues of selfdisclosure and transparency have moved outside the therapeutic encounter and onto the Internet, and online posts, blogs, threads in discussion forums, and mass e-mails will for the most part stay "alive" in the virtual world [54; 125].
+The psychotherapy environment is relational and intimate, and the Internet has reduced the physical dimensions between the client and professional, all of which makes it easier for therapists to accidentally reveal their non-therapist self to their clients [125].